Bhutan–Japan relations

 The Bhutan–Japan relations refers to the diplomatic relations between Bhutan and Japan.
 Diplomatic relations were established on March 28, 1986.

 Diplomatic mission

 Japan has a non-resident embassy to Bhutan in New Delhi, India.
 Japan was planning to open a resident embassy in Thimphu by April 2014.
-One of the factors for opening a resident embassy in Bhutan is to counter China's influence in the region; however, budgetary constraints may serve as an obstacle to the plan.
-As of 2017, the ambassador to Bhutan is still resident at Embassy of Japan in India.
+One of the factors for opening a resident embassy in Bhutan is to counter China's influence in the region; however, budgetary constraints served as an obstacle to the plan.
+As of 2026, the ambassador to Bhutan is still resident at Embassy of Japan in India.

 State Visit

 Bhutanese King (center), Queen (left) and Japanese Crown Prince, current Emperor, at Tokyo Imperial Palace on November 16, 2011.

 Bhutanese monarch, Druk Gyalpo Jigme Khesar Namgyal Wangchuck and his wife Queen Jetsun Pema made a state visit to Japan from November 15–20 in 2011.

 As for Japanese imperial family's visit to Bhutan, the first one was in March 1987 by Prince Naruhito, current Emperor Naruhito, the second one was in March 1997 by Prince and Princess Akishino, and the third one is in June 2017 by Princess Mako.